bobbingwide/gvg_bulk_update/readme.txt

 4. Bulk update processing

 == Upgrade Notice ==
-= 1.3.1 =
+= 1.3.2 =
-Upgrade for support for PHP 8.1 and PHP 8.2
+Upgrade for better handling when new products added #11

 == Changelog ==
-= 1.3.1 =
+= 1.3.2 =
-* Changed: Update PHPUnit tests to run OK #9
+* Fixed: Detect when Reload option list cache is required #11
-* Changed: Update shared libraries for PHP 8.1 and PHP 8.2 #17
+* Fixed: Avoid automatic conversion of false to array. #17
 * Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
-* Tested: With WordPress 6.4-RC3
+* Tested: With WordPress 6.4-RC2

 == Further reading ==
 GVG Bulk update uses oik shared libraries in the _GVG Bulk update_ admin page